2. How to evaluate NPAP using the ERD

 In the first terminal, start the receiving process.
 This command configures socat to listen on a specific port for the looped-back data from the ERD.
 The received data is then piped to pv to display the throughput before being discarded.

-This example uses ERD 2, which has an IP of 192.168.2.1.
+This example uses ERD 2, which has an IPv4 address of 192.168.2.1.
+The PC IPv4 address is 192.168.2.105 and will listen on port 60000.

 $ socat -u udp-recvfrom:60000,bind=192.168.2.105,fork - | pv > /dev/null